Ole-rgb/ds-project_4/ds-project/README.md

 # ds-project

 # What did I build
-Basically I build a distributed version of the ds-assignemnt server.
+Basically I build a distributed version of the ds-assignment server.
-I didn't implement the testcases(yet).
 My design is very simple.
 I have a loadbalancer(round-robin) that forwards the tcp requests to the servernodes.
 The server nodes run in two different networks, possibly representing different datacenters.
 In each network the servers can communicate with eachother but there is no comminucation between servers of different networks.
-The basic flow is USER-REQUEST(soon text-message)->LoadBalancer(round-robin to node1/2/3)->selected node
-(and then back)
+The basic flow is USER-REQUEST(text-message)->LoadBalancer(round-robin to node1/2/3)->selected node (and then back)
 I also implemented a UDP-heartbeat mechanism that periodically checks if all server are still running.
+To visualize I build a small api that reads the database-tables.
+To test the database-reads and the effect on the api, I implemented a small testcase.
+## TESTCASE:
+If the chatmessage in the client

+### To compose the entire infrastructure run
+cd ds_structure
+docker compose up

+## The api can be reached at localhost:8000, documentation you be found at localhost:8000/docs
 ### Potential goals:
-- Shared database for students grades?
-And other online user-ids?
+- Leader-Follower database
-- Nodes communicate internally (why?)
+- Nodes communicate internally(for "vertical"-loadsharing)
+- Implementation of online user-ids/ips
-- ChatMessage/Message besed communication
+- Caching

 # Running the system
 ### Build the server-node image from workdirectory(ds-project)